-Whether you are a parent looking to introduce your child to music or an adult wanting to realize your dream of playing your favorite instrument, the Conservatory will be able to provide a rich and fulfilling experience for you to create a lifetime of enjoyment.
+Whether you are a parent looking to introduce your child to music or an adult wanting to realize a personal dream of playing your favorite instrument, the Conservatory will provide you the finest music education and performance experiences leading to a lifetime of enjoyment.

 In 1901, the management of the Wisconsin Conservatory of Music and the Wisconsin College of Music joined forces to form the United Wisconsin Conservatories, a short-lived and contentious combination.
 The schools would split in 1904 and both continued to flourish independently.
 In the 1950s and 60s, both schools found themselves struggling and a merger took place in 1968.
 For a brief time the school was called the Wisconsin College-Conservatory of Music, which was changed in 1971 to the Wisconsin Conservatory of Music.
 The Conservatory continued to maintain the standards set by its founders, serving college-aged and community students of all ages.
 In 1985 the College Division was discontinued and the Conservatory became a true “community music school.”

 Always a forerunner in creative programming (lessons were taught in banjo, mandolin and zither in addition to piano, organ, voice, and other band and orchestral instruments at the first Conservatory), the organization became one of the first colleges to offer a degree program in Jazz.
 The Jazz program was accredited in 1971 and flourished under the leadership of the legendary Tony King.
 The jazz program remains one of the hallmarks of the Conservatory’s programming today.